NotJer/Website-Design/README.md

-# Educational Seattle University geared towards Computer Science
+# Educational Seattle University - Computer Science Website

-The website that we decided to create will be an educational one containing other helpful website links and articles for computer science classes.
-The idea is similar in nature to GeeksForGeeks but geared towards computer science students who struggle to grasp common theory.
+The website we decided to create is an educational platform containing helpful links and articles for computer science classes.
+The idea is similar to GeeksForGeeks but specifically geared towards computer science students who struggle to grasp common theory.

-	Included in this website we will have major categories like fundamentals of programming, Data structure, AI, syntax for various languages, etc. From those categories, we will have a YouTube-like structure to show articles and videos from other trusted creators.
-Finally, ideally, we would have a few code runners of sorts so users can test what they have learned quickly through our website.
-Ideally, the website would contain both a place where you can learn about a topic, and also a learning part where users can practice and get tested on the knowledge that they just learned.
+## Key Features
+- **Major Categories**: Fundamentals of programming, data structures, algorithms, and syntax for various languages, etc.
+- **Content Structure**: A YouTube-like structure to display articles and videos from trusted creators.
+- **Interactive Learning**: Code runners for users to test what they have learned quickly through our website.
+- **Dual Learning Approach**: Sections for learning about a topic and practicing/testing knowledge.

+## Target Audience
-	Our website will be educationally directed and tailored towards a specific user-based, computer science.
-There are other educational websites available that have computer science as a topic but do not specifically focus on computer science.
-Students in computer science who struggle with many of the major topics will see this website as a very important tool to further their education.
+Our website is educationally directed and tailored towards computer science students.
+While other educational websites cover computer science as a topic, they do not specifically focus on it.
+Students struggling with major topics in computer science will find this website a valuable tool to further their education.

+## Problem and Solution
-Overall we are trying to solve the problem of people searching YouTube for lessons about computer science.
-The problem YouTube has is the ease of posting videos without any reference or background in the topic.
-This allows anyone, even someone with no educational background to be put in a teaching position possibly teaching fake/false information.
-With our website, the content will be regulated more with only trusted sources allowed to link their page/post an article.
+We aim to solve the problem of students searching YouTube for computer science lessons, where the ease of posting videos can lead to unverified and potentially false information.
+Our website will regulate content more strictly, allowing only trusted sources to link their pages or post articles.

+## Conclusion
+By providing a focused, reliable, and interactive learning platform, we hope to support computer science students in their educational journey.